winksaville/zig-futex-over-optimization/README.md

 I did try to create a simpler example, loop_opt.zig, but was unsuccessful as it wasn't over optimized.

-# A solution
+# A workaround
-A solution is to convert the stall code to fn's.
+A workaround is to convert the stall code to fn's.

 We now see sub 3s performance with --release-fast:
 ```